 The Ultimate Guide for Executives

 This Guide was created to help executives navigate the minefield of New York Non-Compete Agreements.
-The Ottinger Firm has been assisting executives with non-compete agreements since 1999.
+The Ottinger Employment Lawyers has been assisting executives with non-compete agreements since 1999.

 A non-compete agreement is a contract between a company and an employee that prevents the employee from working for a competing business during, and after, the term of employment.
 These clauses are typically inserted in employment agreements along with other restrictions such as nonsolicitation agreements and trade secret obligations.